Privateer (motorsport)

+Jackie Stewart driving the Matra MS80-Ford car entered by Ken Tyrrell's privateer team Matra International in when this team became the only privateer team in F1 history which helped a constructor to win the World Constructors' Championship and a driver to win the World Drivers' Championship.

 In motorsport, a privateer is usually an entrant into a racing event that is not directly supported by an automobile or motorcycle manufacturer.
 Privateers teams are often found competing in rally, circuit racing and motorcycle racing events and often include competitors who build and maintain their own vehicles and motorcycles.
 In previous Formula One seasons, privately owned teams would race using the chassis of another team or constructor in preference to building their own car; the Concorde Agreement now effectively prohibits this practice.
 Increasingly, the term is being used in a Formula One context to refer to teams that are not at least part-owned by large corporations.
 Many privateer entrants compete for the enjoyment of the sport, and are not paid to be racing drivers.